MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/index.md

 }
 ```

 This test also uses the `Screenshot` method to take pictures at key points during the test execution.
-When this test is run, Xamarin Test Cloud will take the screenshots and display them in the test results.
+When this test is run, App Center will take the screenshots and display them in the test results.
 This provides a way to break a test up into steps and a provide a description of what the screenshot is about.